stivengjinaj/hp-zbook-15-g2/README.md

 ## What's working:

 Basically everything.
-I have used Monterey (heavily) for 1 year as a daily driver and it worked perfectly smooth.
+I have used Monterey (heavily) for 2 years daily and it worked perfectly smooth.
 Recently installed Ventura.
 Until now, everything works:

 1) Graphics acceleration with OCLP